 This article will explain what assets are included in the matrimonial asset pool, how the value is decided, what to expect in the proceedings and what happens to a business that is owned jointly.

 What’s included in a matrimonial asset pool?

-The matrimonial asset pool consists of property that you acquired between the date of your marriage and the date of your separation.
-Assets are included whether the they are owned jointly or separately.
+The matrimonial asset pool consists of all property in which you or the other party have any legal or beneficial interest in.
+Assets are included whether they are owned jointly or separately.